dakountche/eona-x/README.md

 This repository contains a modified version of the documentation and resources helping Eona-X participants to deploy and manage their Eona-X dataspace components.

 The EONA-X MVD is based on the Eclipse MVD.
 EONA-X aims to provide a dataspace for logistic, mobility, and tourism stakeholders.
-It is based oncreate concrete use cases.
+It is based on concrete use cases.

 ### From Platforms to Data Spaces